-These air fryer sweet chili glazed meatballs are one of my favorite things to make when I want something flavorful but easy.
-They come out perfectly cooked in the air fryer with a sticky, sweet and savory glaze that makes them hard to stop eating.
+These air fryer sweet chili glazed meatballs are one of my favorite things to make for dinner or as an appetizer.
+They come out juicy on the inside with a sticky, sweet glaze on the outside.

 Why You’ll Love This Recipe